Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Surf at Waikiki Beach

-Feeling inspired?
-If you’re a newbie, sign up for a crash course at the Waikiki Beach Faith Surf School, run by the renowned Moniz surfing family.
-You’ll get a small-group, two-hour session that’ll equip you with some surfing basics.
+Feeling inspired to learn stuff?
+If you’re a newbie, we’d suggest signing up for a crash course at the Waikiki Beach Faith Surf School, run by the renowned Moniz surfing family.
+A small-group, two-hour session will equip you with some surfing basics.
 Before you know it, you’ll be catching your own waves.
 Ride ‘em!

 Break for lunch in Downtown Honolulu